timwuu/F746GDISCO_DCMI/README.md

 5. some issues with STM32CubeMX code regeneration
 6. in STM32CubeMX project settings, don't generate function calls for FMC and LTDC modules

+2018.12.02
+1. changed to using BSP Camera module and it uses HAL_DCMI_ConfigCROP to get a 480x272 image.

 2018.12.01
 1. changed to using BSP LCD module.